alexishuf/kpmouse/README.md

 These logarithmic steps can be executed up to `KPM_LOG_STEPS` (by default 4, see `user_config.h`) times in sequence.
 After this limit, movement becomes linear while obeying the same key-direction relation.
 The step size during linear movement is determined by dividing the width and height of the last logarithmic movement window by `KPM_LINEAR_STEPS` (by default 5).
 Once linear movement is activated, the linear movement will continue until the movement is **terminated**.

-Movements can be reversed using the `0` key on the numeric keypad.
-During logarithmic movement, reversion simply undoes the last movement, until the mouse pointer reaches the center of the screen.
-Once linear movement has started, reverting the last step will reverse **all linear steps**, reverting the movement to the last logarithmic movement (thus linear movement can start from scratch).
+Movement state can be reset with a single press on the `0` key.
+The pointer will not move but the next movement will apply as if the pointer were in the center of the screen.

 ### Movement termination

 Movement terminates when any of these occur:

+- `0` is pressed
 - 4 seconds (`KPM_MOVE_TTL_MS`) elapsed since the last step
 - A mouse button press/release/click (`/`, `*`, `-`, `5`)